bparanj/Essential-TDD/en/08-code-mutation/08-code-mutation.markdown

     result.should == [1,2,3,4,5]
   end
-  it "should return a comma separated list of items when to_s is called" do
+  it "return a comma separated list of items when to_s is called" do
     a = [1,2,3,4]
     result = a.to_s